liveart/react-lajs-admin/Documentation.md

 Model json files serve two purposes – server model configuration and customization of the basic view representation.

 ## View representation
-Each property accepts a number of options that configure its view representation.
+Each property accepts a number of options that configure view representation.

 | Option         | Default value                               | Description                                                                                                                                                                                                                                                                                                                                                                                                  |
 |----------------|---------------------------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|